 As his passion for the arts grew, Antoine put his legal career on hold, debuting in the Orpheus production of RENT in 2011 as a member of the ensemble and understudy for the role of Tom Collins.
 After moving to Tel Aviv, he burst into Israel’s English Language Theater as Seaweed J. Stubbs in Hairspray, followed by Audrey II in Little Shop of Horrors, and as Richie Walters in A Chorus Line.

-In the spring of 2015, Antoine appeared as Benjamin Coffin III in a concert version of RENT at the renowned Habima 4 stage in Tel Aviv, before reprising the role of Benny in Starcatcher’s production of RENT in Jerusalem.
-From time-to-time he also performed in the popular Tel Aviv-based cabaret act Showstoppers.
+In the spring of 2015, Antoine appeared as Benjamin Coffin III in a concert version of RENT, at the renowned Habima 4 stage in Tel-Aviv, before reprising the role in Starcatcher’s production of RENT in Jerusalem.

 A modern-day crooner with a baritone register Antoine draws inspiration from many jazz, blues and soul greats: Nat King Cole, Frank Sinatra, Sam Cooke, Chet Baker, Joe Cocker, Tony Bennett, Ray Charles, Sammy Davis Jr., Count Basie, Bing Crosby, Louis Armstrong, Mel Tormé, Van Morrison, Michael Bublé, Harry Connick Jr., Steve Tyrell – the list goes on and on.

 Many people don’t realize that the Jazz music genre originated in the African-American communities of the late 19th and early 20th centuries.
 The genre ranges from ragtime to present day jazz stylings with its heavy use of improvisation, polyrhythms, syncopation, swing note, blue notes, brass, European harmony and American popular music, and continues to develop a sound and feel all of its own.